 Chinnamasta Devi’s posture with spurting blood from her neck with two female attendants is also an iconographic representation of Kundalini energy.
 The three jets of bloods from goddess neck are considered as surging cosmic energy which rises and wakens one's body.
 This is also known as kundalini awakening.

 Also known as Goddess of Universal love and symbol of self control, this Goddess is worshipped in India and also by Tibetan Buddhists.
 Though the bell metal idols of goddess Chinnamasta with her female attendants and copulating couples are rare, we have been building the goddess for some time now.
-If you would like a Chinnamasta goddess idol built in Panchaloha or silver/gold, please let us know.
-It will cost about INR 45,000 (USD850$) to build these Idols.
+It will cost about INR 60,000 (USD900$) to build these Idols in Brass Metal whis is about 8 inches in total height including the base.
+If you would like a Chinnamasta goddess idol built in Panchaloha or silver/gold etc we can accomodate that request too.

 These idols are being worshipped commonly in India and abroad and is believed to give a person mental and spiritual harmony in life.
 Chinnamasta is recognized by both Hindus and Buddhists.
 She is closely related to Chinnamunda – the severed-headed form of the Tibetan Buddhist goddess Vajrayogini.